- Guidance Statement

 Each area must be supported by procedures and monitoring activities to ensure this Guidance is implemented as intended.
 Each campus should adopt the most suitable methodology to ensure effective implementation for its culture and community.

-2. Training; Evaluations
+2. Training and Evaluations

 Each campus Designated Responsible Party shall develop and implement education and training programs to assist all administrators, faculty, and staff to fully understand the intent and implications of effort certification.
 Each campus should conduct periodic independent internal evaluations to determine compliance with effort reporting requirements.